-- All grantees must choose at least one of the 6 national priority areas to work on. - Grantees that work on 2 or more priorities have the option to work on state-specific priority areas once they have satisfied the requirement to select at least one national priority area.
-FY 2017 plans for state-specific priority area work will include locally identified strategies and measures; local grantees are encouraged to participate in the development of state strategic plan for their priority area. - For each priority selected, grantees will select one or more evidence-informed strategies to implement from the Title V strategy menu provided for that priority. - Grantees will report to OHA which strategies they plan to implement and collect data needed to report on each strategy annually. - Activities for carrying out each strategy and measures for the strategies/activities will be locally identified and tailored to community and target population-specific needs. - All grantees are encouraged to use a variety of strategies which reflect the foundations of public health and diverse levels of influence: individual/family, community, institutional, or societal. - Grantees working on more than one priority and/or strategy must select at least one strategy at the community, institutional, or societal level.
-(These will be indicated in the menu of strategies for each priority.)
+- Grantees may choose priorities from either the national or cross-cutting state priority lists - For each priority selected, grantees will select one or more evidence-informed strategies to implement from the Title V strategy menu provided for that priority. - Grantees will report to OHA which strategies they plan to implement and collect data needed to report on each strategy annually. - Activities for carrying out each strategy and related measures can either be chosen from a drop-down list provided, or locally determined and tailored to community and target population-specific needs. - All grantees are encouraged to use a variety of strategies and activities which reflect the foundations of public health and diverse levels of influence: individual/family, community, institutional, or societal. - Grantees working on more than one priority and/or strategy must select at least one strategy at the community, institutional, or societal level.